METAIRIE, La. -- New Orleans Saints defensive end Cameron Jordan has been the heart and soul of the Saints' defense for most of his career.

-He's amassed a franchise-record 117.5 sacks, gone to eight Pro Bowls and been a team captain since the 2015 season.
-In 14 seasons, he's only missed one game due to injury.
+He has amassed a franchise-record 117.5 sacks, gone to eight Pro Bowls and been a team captain since the 2015 season.
+In 14 seasons, he has missed only one game to injury.

 Saints safety Tyrann Mathieu, who watched Jordan for years before he became his teammate in 2022, said he's "given his all" to both the organization and the city.